-Kendra Root serves as the Program Assistant for the National Indigenous Women’s Resource Center.
+Kendra serves as the Program Assistant for the National Indigenous Women’s Resource Center.
 A citizen of the Muscogee (Creek) Nation she was raised in the heart of Creek Country, Bristow, Oklahoma.
 Her family’s roots are strong in Bristow, as her families have ties going back five generations on her paternal side and five generations on her maternal side.
-She is a decent from the Euchee/Creek Snow family of the Polecat Stomp ground region.
+She is a descendent of the Euchee/Creek Snow family of the Polecat Stomp ground region.

-In 2011, she received Volunteer of the Year from the Muscogee (Creek) Nation Mvskoke Women’s Leadership Initiative.
-The Initiative recognized her efforts and continuing volunteerism in numerous Muscogee (Creek) Nation tribal and communal events.
 She received her Bachelor of Science degree in Health and Exercise Science and a Master of Arts degree in Native American Studies from the University of Oklahoma in Norman, Oklahoma.
-Her undergraduate research work focused on; Native Americans and Diabetes.
-As a master’s student, her research focused on; Congressional Native American Policy as it relates to Native American Health and Wellness.
-She has a passion and love for research, learning and reading books pertaining to history, policies, traditional and cultural ways, understanding, serving, and advocating to increase the health and wellness for all Native communities.
+Her undergraduate research work focused on Native Americans and Diabetes.
+As a master’s student, her research focused on Congressional Native American Policy as it relates to Native American Health and Wellness.
+She is a current Ph.D student at Oklahoma State University, Department of Education and Human Sciences, studying Social Foundations of Education.
+She has a passion and love for research, learning and reading materials pertaining to history, federal and state policies, understanding, serving, and advocating to increase the health and wellness for all Native communities.

-Her mother taught her to be a strong native woman and empower other women and continues this teaching with her daughter.
+Her mother taught her to be a strong Native woman and empower other women, and she continues this teaching with her daughter.
 Her step-father encourages her to continue her walk in two worlds with one spirit daily.